StarConKW/starconkw.github.io/_pages/cfp.md

 Decisions will be sent out Tue Oct 31

-Conference registration opens	Mon Nov 13 @ 6pm EST
+Conference registration opens	in November

 ## Original call for proposals (for posterity)